opticspy/lightpipes/README.md

 > Simulations of optical phenomena where diffraction is essential

-## Pure Python version
-**In this branch, "PyLightPipes", we try to make a pure Python version making use of the pyFFTW, pysci and numpy packages.**

 [![travis-ci](https://api.travis-ci.org/opticspy/lightpipes.svg)](https://travis-ci.org/opticspy/lightpipes)

-LightPipes is a set of functions written in C++.
+LightPipes is a set of functions written in Python (Before version 2.0.0 these functions are in C++).
 It is designed to model coherent optical devices when the diffraction is essential.
+We put the C++ based version of LightPipes in another repository: opticspy/clightpipes.
+The pure Python version is as fast as the C++ version due to the use of the numpy, scipy and pyFFTW packages.

 The toolbox consists of a number of functions.
 Each function represents an optical element or a step in the light propagation.
 There are apertures, intensity filters, beam-splitters, lenses and models of free space diffraction.
 There are also more advanced tools for manipulating the phase and amplitude of the light.
 The program operates on a large data structure, containing square two-dimensional arrays of complex amplitudes of the optical field of the propagating light beam.